mattobrien415/blog/content/math/proof.md

-Title:  Lebseque measure #1
+Title:  Lebesgue measure #1
 Date: 2014-05-29
 Tags: math
-Summary: Lebesque measure #1
+Summary: Lebesgue measure #1
-Here is a fun proof that illuminates an important property of Lebesque measure.
+Here is a fun proof that illuminates an important property of Lebesgue measure.
 Note that the function $m()$ refers to measure.

 ### Let $X$ be a closed subset of $[0,1]$ such that $m(X) = 1$.
 Prove that $X = [0, 1]$. ###